 A key strength of the electrician program is our faculty.
 Experienced electricians who have spent years working in the field and bring excellent teaching skills and relevant knowledge into your classroom will teach you the necessary theory you need to improve your abilities.

 Classes are forming now, so the best way to get started is by calling 724-222-5330 today or stopping by our campus.
 Our staff is ready to provide information about our program and show you our facilities.
-This program offers both day and evening class options.
-Day classes meet Monday through Friday between the hours of 8:00 am to 4:00 pm.
-Evening classes meet Monday through Thursday from 5:30 pm to 9:30 pm.
+Classes meet Monday through Friday between the hours of 8:00 am to 4:00 pm.

 At Penn Commercial Business/Technical School, we strongly believe in empowerment.
 For us, that is the best way to help students achieve their professional goals and successfully launch new careers.
 And that is what we have been doing since 1929: empowering.
 For more than 80 years we have been training students and heightening their talents so they can be well prepared for the challenges they might encounter in the job market.

 The employment opportunities for electricians have been growing significantly in the last few years.
-According to data retrieved from O*NET OnLine, the job growth projection for electricians from 2014 to 2024 is 14%—which is much faster than average.
-The projected number of job openings for that same period is 181,800. *
+According to data retrieved from U.S. Bureau of Labor Statistics, the job growth projection for electricians from 2019 to 2029 is 8%—which is much faster than average.
+The projected number of job openings for that same period is 62,200. *